microsoft/vscode-java-test/README.md

 - You can navigate to the source location of the target test case by clicking the navigate button.

+> Note: You can use `java.test.report.showAfterExecution` to configure whether to automatically show the test report after execution.
+By default, it will be shown when there are failed tests.

 ## Settings